sam4007/Listify/README.md

-# To-Do_list.github.io
+<h1>Listify</h1>
-A simple project using HTML, CSS, and JS which allows you to create a To-Do list.
+A simple project using HTML, CSS, and JS that allows you to create a To-Do list.
 <p>https://sam4007.github.io/Listify/</p>